Btooom!: Plot

 Ryōta Sakamoto is an unemployed 22-year-old young man who lives with his mother Yukie.
 He is one of the world's top players of the combat video game called Btooom!
 One day, he awakes in what appears to be a tropical island, though he does not remember how or why he has been transported there.
 While wandering around, Ryōta sees someone and calls out for help.
 The stranger responds by throwing a bomb at him.
 Ryōta soon realizes that his life is in danger and that he has somehow been trapped in a real-life version of his favorite game.
 In the game Ryōta meets Himiko, who is another Btooom! player — and Ryōta's in-game wife.

 As the series progresses during Iida's investigation with the government agents like Matthew Percier, along with the help from Ryōta's step-father and step-uncle Hisanobu and Mitamura, it is revealed that the developer of Btooom!, Tyrannos Japan, has been associated with the Illuminati-like organization called Schwaritz Foundation, led by Longer Schwart, who is none other than Himiko's biological father, in an attempt to use the players as their test subjects for Project Themis to conquer the entire world through the domination of the virtual world and getting rid of the evidence of their exposed crimes they are currently committing.

-It also contains two separate endings on Chapter 121, a good ending, and a bad ending.
-In the good ending, Ryōta survives and together planning a marriage with Himiko while in the bad ending, Ryōta perishes to sacrifice himself for Himiko and the remaining players to survive the game.
-Both endings contain the same event after the game in which the victors are called to the HQ of Tyrannos for a victory ceremony and 10,000,000 yen worth reward for each players.
-Himiko eventually met her father and he reveals her true heritage and implores her to rule the world from shadow alongside him and her chosen half-siblings.
-Disgusted with her father's action in creating the death game and causing misery and death throughout the world, Himiko detonates the gas bomb, which she hid after making back to the mainland, killing her father and ending his organization for good.
+It also contains two separate endings for Chapter 121: a good ending and a bad ending.
+In the good ending, Ryōta survives and plans a marriage with Himiko while the organization is forced to retreat into obscurity, while in the bad ending, Ryōta sacrifices himself for Himiko and the remaining players to survive the game.
+Both endings contain the same event; after the game the victors are called to the HQ of Tyrannos for a victory ceremony and 10,000,000 yen reward for each player but both outcomes differ.
+Himiko eventually met her father and he reveals her true heritage, imploring her to rule the world from the shadows alongside him and her chosen half-siblings.
+Disgusted with her father's actions in creating the death game and causing misery and death throughout the world, Himiko detonates the gas bomb, which she hid after making it back to the mainland, killing her father and ending his organization for good.
+Btooom!
+U-18 follows the events of the good ending, rendering the bad ending non-canon.